cafeibit/Azure-Data-Engineering/Apache-Spack/README.md

 ##  Transform data with DataFrames in Apache Spark Pools in Azure Synapse Analytics

+DataFrames are a collection of data organized into named columns.
+DataFrames enable Apache Spark to understand the schema of the data, and optimize any execution plans on queries that will access the data held in the DataFrame.
+DataFrames are designed to process a large volume of data from a wide variety of data sources from structured data sources through to Resilient Distributed Datasets (RDDs) in either a batch or streaming data architecture.
+In short, DataFrames are to Apache Spark, what tables are to relational databases.

+*  The first step is to construct a DataFrame.
+You can create a DataFrame and populate it with data at execution time as shown in the above example:
+*  However, it is more common to ingest data from a data source such as a file into a DataFrame as shown in the next example:

+   `from azureml.opendatasets import NycTlcYellow`

+   `data = NycTlcYellow()`

+   `data_df = data.to_spark_dataframe()`

+   `display(data_df.limit(10))`

+   --Once you're at the stage where you have populated a DataFrame with data, you manipulate the data stored in a DataFrame.
+The manipulation of data can be done with User Defined Functions (UDFs) that are column-based and help you transform and manipulate the data stored in a DataFrame.

+###   Load data into a Spark DataFrame

+###   Create a Spark table

+###   Write Data to and from a storage account

+###   Load a streaming DataFrame into Apache Spark

+###   Flatten nested structures and explode arrays with Apache Spark

 ##  Integrate SQL and Apache Spark pools in Azure Synapse Analytics